- Innovation measures in the 2017 Federal Budget focus on supporting fintech in Australia.

 These measures are meant to encourage tech startups and other organisations to go after the value pools of the banks by providing a more customer centric and value added experience.

-Forcing the banks to jump
+Forcing the banks

 Did banks see this coming?
 I imagine they did, but regulation, structure and history means they don’t yet have the burning platform to do too much about it.
 Most of banking’s profitability comes from the mortgage sector and, until now, what has largely been impacted by fintech is the payments space – which is regulated in a different way, and more inviting to outside competition.